bbo-lab/calipy/README.md

   - PyQtGraph
   - PyInstaller (optional, for standalone build)

-Current best practise is to install CaliPy with pip using its ```setup.py```.
-Once installed you can run calipy by
+Current best practise is to install CaliPy with pip using its ```setup.py```, i.e. with ```pip install .``` inside the repository folder.
+Once installed you can run ```calipy``` from the command line to start the application.
+On Linux you should also be able to start it from its startmenu entry.

-Alterntivly if you have the ```pyinstaller``` package installed (i.e. via pip) you can turn CaliPy into a self contained executable with the followinf command:
+Alterntivly if you have the ```pyinstaller``` package installed (i.e. via pip) you can turn CaliPy into a self contained executable with the following command:

     pyhton3 setup.py standalone

+The resulting ```CaliPy``` folder inside the ```dist``` subfolder can then be packed and distributed without the need to install any dependencies.

 #### Conda

-No longer recommended as conda's PyQt can not be bundled with PyInstaller.
+_No longer recommended as conda's PyQt can not be bundled with PyInstaller._

 You can install all the required dependencies into a conda environment with the following command: